-Marcos Peña Pinto, coordinating director of ROVI in 2021, discharged the office of Chairman of the Audit Committee and member of the Appointments and Remuneration Committee.
+Marcos Peña Pinto, coordinating director of ROVI in 2022, discharged the office of Chairman of the Audit Committee and member of the Appointments and Remuneration Committee.
 Both of these committees are made up solely of independent directors.

-Accordingly, the coordinating director held 18 meetings with the independent directors of ROVI over the course of 2021 as a result of these Committee meetings.
+Therefore, in connection with the meetings of these Committees, the lead director held a total of 14 meetings during the year with ROVI's independent directors, since he was absent from one meeting of the Audit Committee and one meeting of the Appointments and Remuneration Committee.